 HB 1577 modified s.
 1009.25, F.S., to specify that students who meet the definition of homeless children and youths in section 725 of the McKinney-Vento Homeless Assistance Act, 42 U.S.C. s.
-11434a(2), are exempt from the payment of tuition and fees, including lab fees, at school district career centers and FCS institutions.
-The bill specified the SBOE shall consider, in rule, that the standards under 20 U.S.C. s.
+11434(a)(2), are exempt from the payment of tuition and fees, including lab fees, at school district career centers.
+The bill specified the SBE shall consider a rule accepting documentation that meets the standards under 20 U.S.C. s.
 1087uu-2(a) shall be adequate to determine fee exemption eligibility.
 Additionally, the bill presumed that any student determined to be an unaccompanied homeless youth for the tuition and fee exemption for a preceding year to be homeless for each subsequent year unless the institution has specific conflicting information.

 HB 1577 also amended s.
 409.1452, F.S., to require postsecondary institutions that grant fee exemptions under s.
-1009.25, F.S., to have an on-campus liaison who is, at a minimum, a knowledgeable, accessible, and responsive staff member to help with any problems related to the use of the exemption.
-Institutions are required to provide the liaison's contact information to each student using a tuition and fee exemption and to the Department of Children and Families (DFC) and community-based care lead agencies.
+1009.25, F.S., to have an on-campus liaison who is, at a minimum, a knowledgeable, accessible and responsive staff member to help with any problems related to the use of the exemption.
+Institutions are required to provide the liaison's contact information to each student using a tuition and fee exemption and to the Department of Children and Families (DCF) and community-based care lead agencies.
 In the coming months, FDOE will collaborate with DCF to outline campus liaison implementation and initiate rule development to outline the exemption.